 Zone Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development

 Emerging Impact assessment

 community zone If not: The planning scheme

 (a) realigning the common

 boundaries of adjoining lots;

 or

 (b) creating an access

 easement.

 Rural residential Impact assessment

 zone If: The planning scheme

-(a) not located in the 4,000m 2
+(a) not located in the 4,000m Aug.
+304 (1) 302 (4) 15 (4) 10 (4) (4) (4) (4) (4) (4) (4) (4) (4) (4)

 precinct, 1 hectare precinct

 or 2 hectare precinct; and

 (b) resulting in the creation of

-D one or more additional lots.
+Donal same one or more additional lots.

 Rural zone Impact assessment

 If creating a lot less than 60ha, The planning scheme

 unless:

-(a) The subdivision results in no
+(a) The subdivision results in no additional lots (boundary

-additional lots (boundary realignment); or
+realignment); or

 (b) The subdivision is limited to

 one additional lot created to

 accommodate a public

 reconfiguration purpose.

 Code assessment

 Where not impact assessable.
 Reconfiguring a lot code

-Rural zone code
+150 Rural zone code

 Landscaping code

 Parking and access code

-Works, services and
+Works, services and infrastructure code

-A.II No observe infrastructure code
+All zones other No change Reconfiguring a lot code

-All zones other than the No change Reconfiguring a lot code Relevant zone code
+than the ino change Relevant zone code

 Emerging Landscaping code

 community zone Parking and access code

 or Rural Works, services and

 residential zone infrastructure code

 Code assessment

-Any other reconfigu uring a lot not listed in this table.
+uring a lot not listed in this table.

 Any reconfiguring a lot listed in this table and not meeting the description listed in the

-elopment and assessment" column. •
+"Categories of development and assessment" column.